-ACTIVITY POTENTIAL IMPACT ASPECTS AFFECTED PHASE MITIGATION TYPE STANDARD TO BE ACHIEVED Invasive Prospecting (Phase 3 & 5): ➢ Operational Phase ➢ Decommissioning Phase Erosion of denuded areas.
+ACTIVITY POTENTIAL IMPACT ASPECTS AFFECTED PHASE MITIGATION TYPE STANDARD TO BE ACHIEVED Invasive Prospecting (Phase 3 & 5): Properational Phase Prospecting (Phase 3 & 5): Erosion of denuded areas.
 Erosion of roads, vehicle tracks and/or denuded areas.
 Erosion of prospected areas will affect the rehabilitation requirements and incur additional cost to the Applicant.
 Operational- & Decommissioning Phase Control & Remedy: Proper housekeeping and storm water management.
-Storm water must be managed in accordance with the: ➤ CARA, 1983 ➤ NEMA, 1998 ➤ NWA, 1998 Invasive Prospecting (Phase 3 & 5): > Operational Phase > Cumulative Impacts Deterioration of the access roads due to prospecting activities.
+Storm water must be managed in accordance with the: CARA, 1983 NEMA, 1998 NWA, 1998 Invasive Prospecting (Phase 3 & 5): Poperational Phase Cumulative Impacts Deterioration of the access roads due to prospecting activities.
 Potential cumulative impact on the access road should invasive prospecting activities simultaneously occur on Farm No 570 (Zaai Plaats) as well as the neighbouring farm Vaalwater No 84 (under NC 30/5/1/1/2/13826 PR).
 Collapse of the road infrastructure will affect the landowners.
 Operational Phase Control & Remedy: Maintaining the access road for the duration of the operational phase, as well as leaving it in a representative or better condition than prior to prospecting.
-The site infrastructure must be managed in accordance with the: NRTA, 1996 MPRDA, 2002 Invasive Prospecting (Phase 3 & 5):➢ Operational Phase Health and safety risk posed by invasive activities to prospecting employees.
+The site infrastructure must be managed in accordance with the: ➤ NRTA, 1996 ➤ MPRDA, 2002 Invasive Prospecting (Phase 3 & 5): Prospecting (Phase 3 & 5): Health and safety risk posed by invasive activities to prospecting employees.
 The safety of the employees will be affected.
 Operational Phase Control, Stop & Remedy: Prospecting according to the health and safety regulations of the country and rectifying any shortcomings.
-Health and safety aspects must be managed in accordance with the: ➢ MHSA, 1996 ➢ OHSA, 1993
+Health and safety aspects must be managed in accordance with the: MHSA, 1996 OHSA, 1993

-ACTIVITY POTENTIAL IMPACT ASPECTS AFFECTED PHASE MITIGATION TYPE STANDARD TO BE ACHIEVED OHSAS, 18001 Invasive Prospecting (Phase 3 & 5): ➢ Operational Phase Presence of prospector negatively affecting safety and security of the property.
-Safety risk due to uncapped boreholes.
-The impact may affect the security of the area.
-Uncapped boreholes will pose a safety risk to the animals and humans of the area Operational Phase Control, Stop & Remedy: Implementing proper human resources practices, and progressive rehabilition.
-Closing boreholes at the end of each day. in accordance with the: Invasive Prospecting (Phase 3 & 5): Operational Phase Increased fire risk during operational phase.
-Uncontrolled fires may affect the biodiversity and agricultural practices of the area.
+ACTIVITY POTENTIAL IMPACT ASPECTS AFFECTED PHASE MITIGATION TYPE STANDARD TO BE ACHIEVED OHSAS, 18001 Invasive Prospecting (Phase 3 & 5): Prospecting (Phase 3 & 5): Presence of prospector negatively affecting safety and security of the property.
+Safety risk due to uncapped boreholes. affect the security of the area.
+Uncapped boreholes will Operational Phase Control, Stop & Remedy: Implementing proper human resources practices, and progressive rehabilition.
+Closing boreholes at the end of each day.
+All prospecting activities must be in accordance with the: MPRDA, 2002; NEMA, 1998 Invasive Prospecting (Phase 3 & 5): Operational Phase Increased fire risk during operational phase.
 Operational Phase Control: Implementing good housekeeping and emergency risk procedures.

-f) Impact Management Actions
+All prospecting activities must be in accordance with the: MPRDA, 2002; NEMA, 1998 f) Impact Management Actions